des-labs/easyaccess/CONTRIBUTING.md

 # Contributing to `easyaccess`

-When contributing to this repository, please first discuss the change you wish to make via [issues](https://github.com/mgckind/easyaccess/issues), [email](mailto:mgckind@gmail.com), or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via [issues](https://github.com/des-labs/easyaccess/issues), [email](mailto:mgckind@gmail.com), or any other method with the owners of this repository before making a change.

 Please note we have a [code of conduct](CODE_OF_CONDUCT.md) for this project, please follow it in all your interactions with the project.

 ## Reporting Bugs

 When creating a bug or an issue please include as many details as possible.
-Create your issues [here](https://github.com/mgckind/easyaccess/issues) and follow this steps:
+Create your issues [here](https://github.com/des-labs/easyaccess/issues) and follow this steps:

-- Check [previous closed issues](https://github.com/mgckind/easyaccess/issues?q=is%3Aissue+is%3Aclosed) , [current open issues](https://github.com/mgckind/easyaccess/issues?q=is%3Aopen+is%3Aissue) or our FAQ for a list of common questions or previously solved problems
+- Search the [current issues page](https://github.com/des-labs/easyaccess/issues) **and the [old easyaccess repo issues](https://github.com/mgckind/easyaccess/issues) (include both open and closed issues)** or our FAQ for a list of common questions or previously solved problems
 - Use a clear and descriptive title for the issue to identify the problem.
 - Provide all information about OS
 - Provide information about the installation process (source, pip, conda, Docker, etc)